sybila/biodivine-boolean-models/models/[id-204]__[var-76]__[in-1]__[HUMAN-BRAIN-ORGANOIDS]/README.md

 ### Modifications

-The model is provided without major modifications, just variables with constant/identity update functions have their functions erased to make them canonical inputs.
+The model is provided without major modifications, just variable `APOE4` with constant update function has been turned into a canonical input.

 ### Model citation